 Radon remediation cost is dependent upon multiple factors and may vary from contractor to contractor.
 Effective radon remediation requires technical knowledge, years of experience and technical skills.
-Making an informed decision when considering a radon reduction contractor is vital.
+Therefore, making an informed decision when considering a radon reduction contractor is vital.
 Check for certification on a state or national level and look for reviews or ask for references.
 The specialists at Radon-Rid, LLC are certified by the Pennsylvania Department of Environmental Protection to provide expert radon testing and radon remediation.

 Factors That Determine Radon Remediation Cost

-We make use of multiple types of systems, choosing the one that will be most effective in your home’s type of construction.
+Remediation contractors make use of multiple types of systems, choosing the one that will be most effective in your home’s type of construction.
 The most common systems include sub-slab depressurization (most common method) and sub-membrane ventilation.
-During our initial visit, we can talk about how to get rid of radon, assess which system is best for your home, and discuss the radon remediation costs.
+During our consultation, we can talk about how to get rid of radon, assess which system is best for your home, and discuss the possible radon remediation costs.

 Costs for a radon mitigation system to remove or reduce radon in your home can be impacted by a home’s age, design, size, type of foundation, and the types of construction materials used.
 Even the local climate can play a role, as can the personal preferences of the homeowner.

 Homeowner choice can come into play when aesthetics are in question.
 In some new homes, systems have already been installed to help prevent high levels of radon gas from occurring.
 In existing homes, however, the radon mitigation system will have to be retrofitted.
 If the system is placed outside, the costs may be lower, but aesthetically, the results are less pleasing and could impact home value.
 If the system is placed inside, such as in a closet or less obvious place, additional costs might be incurred by the homeowner to run lines in such a way that they are unseen.

 Below are some necessary elements that are part of your radon remediation costs: